dauphinking/theme-research-group/content/authors/bihui-jin/_index.md

 user_groups:
   - Engineers
 ---
-* As the Chief Engineer at Shanghai Bidi Technology Co., Ltd., he holds a high technical position with extensive practical experience in the industry.
+* As the Chief Engineer at Shanghai Bidi Technology Co., Ltd., he holds a high technical position with extensive practical experiences in the industry, including multinational corporations, listed companies, and startups, leading teams of 20-100 people.
-* Concurrently, he serves as an affiliate Engineer at the Complex System Control Laboratory, indicating a strong connection between academic research and engineering applications
+* Concurrently, he serves as an affiliate Engineer at the Complex System Control Laboratory, indicating a strong connection between academic research and engineering applications.